shaojunyu/DNA-probe-efficiency/README.md

 <!-- GETTING STARTED -->

 ## Getting Started
-This tool is developed in Python, so you need to set up a proper python environment to run the code.
+This tool is developed in Python, so you need to set up a proper Python environment to run the code.

 ### Prerequisites